bitagoras/xtype/README.md

 **Example:**

-This example shows a table of a short list with mixed types
+This example shows short list with mixed types and a table of content with offsets

 ```
 [7, "seven", 7.77]